iverona/intercambio-hortelano/documentation/TECHNICAL_DOCUMENTATION.md

     *   `notifications.ts`: Logic for creating and managing notification documents in Firestore.
 *   `src/context/`: Global state management using React Context.
     *   `AuthContext.tsx`: Manages and provides the current user's authentication state.
-    *   `NotificationContext.tsx`: Listens for real-time notifications from Firestore and displays them.
+    *   `NotificationContext.tsx`: Listens for real-time notifications from Firestore and provides them to the app.
 *   `src/locales/`: Contains all files related to the internationalization setup.
     *   `en.ts` & `es.ts`: These files export objects containing the key-value pairs for English and Spanish translations, respectively.
     *   `provider.tsx`: A client-side component that wraps the application and provides the i18n context.